Sustainability Insights #27

 Source: European Commission — Environment

-Under the new VerpackDG, the definition of “producer” is now fully aligned with the PPWR’s Article 3-overriding previous German terminology.
-This harmonized definition determines who is responsible for registration, EPR participation, and reporting.
+Under the new VerpackDG, the definition of “producer” is now fully aligned with the PPWR’s Article 3-replacing the previously used German‑specific terminology.
+This harmonized definition determines who is responsible for registration, EPR scheme participation, and reporting obligations.

 How the producer is determined depends on the packaging type: